Sue Side, Artist

-I am a portrait artist and illustrator.
+I particularly love portraiture and narrative, being drawn to the many subtle details that characterize humanity in any given moment – raising the ordinary to a thing to ponder; placing people in context or absenting context.
+Showing part of a face or an interaction creates a range of narratives and ways of seeing.
 I notice how the subtle ways in which we look, speak and gesture can give a range of fleeting impressions to the observer – the angle of a head, the position of a hand, the way someone sits or interacts with their environment.
 These all tell a story to which the onlooker adds their own.

 I am also drawn to the world of woods and folktale, where the impossible becomes possible and the imagination can fly.
 Here madness and evil skirt the edges of a shifting world in which the reality of human dilemma is explored.
 The stories of these people is complex yet insubstantial and fleeting, played out against the vast stage of nature.